quietoutthere/star-wars-API/README.md

 # Star Wars Database

 Interested in your favorite Star Wars character's hometown, or weight?
-Simply type in thier name (i.e. "Darth Maul") and the information will be displayed to a nicely organized table!
+Simply type in their name (i.e., "Darth Maul") and the information will be displayed on a nicely organized table!

 Use it [here](https://main--stellar-biscuit-661310.netlify.app/)